instructlab/instructlab/docs/README-osbuild.md

 ## Boot the image

-Now just connect the USB drive to your "gaming PC" and assure it starts from the USB drive.
+Now just connect the USB drive to your PC with the Nvidia card and assure it starts from the USB drive.

 You should be able to connect to the PC via SSH (the IP should be visible on the monitor) with your password or ssh key.